Diagnostic Consistency Tests of the Concordance Cosmology

 For a general spacetime, the expression on the second line in Eq. \eqref{eq:Cderived} does not reduce any further and we thus conclude that the CBL statistic is composed of several terms encoding expansion and deformation of the null geodesic bundle and expansion degrees of freedom in the frame of the observers in the spacetime.
 We might naively have expected that the CBL test would be a probe of the spatial curvature of the spacetime, since the reason that the CBL test is zero in the FLRW geometry is that it reduces to the derivative of the constant FLRW curvature parameter.
 However, we see that \eqref{eq:Cderived} generally does not have a simple interpretation in terms of spatial curvature.

-Because constraints on derivatives are weaker than those directly on $d_A$ and $\mathcal{H}$ and higher-order derivatives even less so, we also consider the integral of the CBL test, $\mathcal{O}$, which we, using the relation in Eq. \ref{eq:dadaprime}, find to be
+Because constraints on derivatives are weaker than those directly on $d_A$ and $\mathcal{H}$ and higher-order derivatives even less so, we also consider the $z-$integral of the CBL test, $\mathcal{O}$, which we, using the relation in Eq. \ref{eq:dadaprime}, find to be

-where $\Omega_{k,0}$ is the FLRW curvature parameter.
+where $\Omega_{k,0}$ is the FLRW curvature parameter and where the top line presents the observable combination while the following lines demonstrate the theoretical interpretations of the combination.
 In a general spacetime, the expression on the second line cannot be simplified any further.
 However, in the FLRW limit, it reduces to a simple factor of the curvature parameter and squared Hubble constant. \\\\ We now explore alternative combinations of $d_A$ and its derivatives to construct a combination of $d_A, d_A'$, $d_A''$, $\mathcal{H}$ and $\mathcal{H}'$ that remain transparent and physically interpretable beyond FLRW cosmology.
 One particularly interesting example of a combination of the above quantities is